Back to Blog

 Is Card-to-Card International Transfer Safe?

 Yes.
-Card-to-card international transfers are protected by multiple layers of security, including the same standards that protect your everyday card purchases.
+Card-to-card international transfers are protected by multiple layers of security, including the same standards that protect everyday card purchases.

 Legitimate providers are licensed by financial regulators: the FCA in the UK, FinCEN in the US, and relevant EU financial authorities.
-That licensing requires them to hold your funds separately from their own and meet ongoing compliance standards.
+That licensing requires them to hold your funds separately from their own.
+For US senders, the CFPB provides additional protections, including the right to cancel a remittance transfer within 30 minutes of payment at no cost and a 180-day window to raise error disputes.

 What to Do If a Transfer Fails